Was Amari Cooper Shot? Dallas Cowboys Player Debunks Rumors, Says ‘Everything Good Over Here’

 Gutierrez further started that Dallas police “quickly started looking around” and specifically referenced The Offseason’s tweet.

 Cooper does have an Instagram account with more than 800,000 followers, but he doesn’t use it too often.
 In fact, his most recent post was uploaded about a week ago.
-However, after rumors that he’d been shot surfaced today, Cooper took to his Instagram story to let everyone know that he was okay.
+However, after rumors that he’d been shot surfaced today, Cooper took to his Instagram story to let everyone know that he was OK.

 “That was fake news y’all, everything good over here,” his message reads.

-Note: Update: Amari Cooper took to his Instagram story to reassure fans that he is OK, despite the rumors that he’d been shot.